Gardening and Our Values

 What is your photo permit policy?

-Our affordable professional photo permits are essential to supporting the operations and maintenance of the garden.
+Our affordable photo permits are essential to supporting the operations and maintenance of the garden.

-Visitors are welcome to take informal, candid photography, or video for personal use without a permit.
-However, additional equipment is prohibited (lights, reflectors, props, etc.) without a permit.
+Visitors are welcome to take certain types of informal, candid photography or video for personal use without a permit.
+However, we require permits for photo sessions for weddings, engagements, family portraits, graduation, proms, quinceaneras, senior portraits, holiday cards, maternity or baby photos, or similar events, as well as fashion or product photography, or photos taken for portfolios.
+This applies even when the photographer is a friend, family member, or other non-professional.
 Costume changes and/or models are only allowed with a professional photography permit.
-Amateur photographers may not use their representations of the garden for any public or commercial purpose unless approved by Arlington Garden.
+Photographers may not use their representations of the garden for any public or commercial purpose unless approved by Arlington Garden.

 The $100/hour fee charged to professional photographers goes towards maintaining the garden.
 Click here to learn more about purchasing a permit.
 If you have additional questions, you can send them to us at email@example.com.